prasannashrestha011/prasannashrestha011/README.md

 - 👋 Hi, I’m @prasannashrestha011

-- 🌱 I’m currently learning JavaScript,Python,React and PHP
+- 🌱 I’m currently learning JavaScript,Python,and Nodejs

 <!---
 prasannashrestha011/prasannashrestha011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.